Cities2Modding/LegacyFlavour/README.md

 8. **Dynamic UI Icons**: UI icons for zones now adapt to match the configured colours.
 These are dynamically generated from the games icons based on config settings.

 9. **Sticky Infomode Whiteness**: Shortcuts to override infomode 'whiteness' setting to stop it constantly popping up.

+10. **UI System via HookUI**: Integrates with [HookUI](https://github.com/Captain-Of-Coit/hookui/releases) to offer an advanced UI system, elevating your control and customization options.

+11. **Configurable Zoning Configuration**: Customize zoning options like never before.
+Adjust colours, borders, and more, directly from the UI.

+12. **Enhanced Control over Weather and Time**: Control weather and time settings with new features, including saving these states between game reloads.

+13. **Easy UI Access**: Access the new UI menu conveniently through the HookUI button located in the top left corner.

+14. **Live UI Configurations**: Experience live changes in the game as you adjust settings.
+Utilize colour pickers and other interactive elements for an immersive configuration process.

+15. **Buttons, buttons!**: You can set colour blindness profile sets to the vanilla colours, reset them to Legacy Flavour's default.

 ## Installation